Azhar-k/expense-mate/Minimal_WIREFRAME_FEATURES.md

 - Creates transactions for matched SMS
 - Skips duplicates (using SMS hash)
 - Logs results (matched, unmatched, duplicates, errors)
+- User can also paste the sms body manually in a text area and process it in the same way as that of processing the scanned sms.
+- user can either use the scan functionality or manually paste the sms text
 ### Interactions
 - Select date range before scanning
 - Requires SMS read permission
 - Shows progress during scan
 - Displays summary after completion
 - Button disabled during scan
+- Paste the sms body manually and process it

 ---